aws-samples/aws-serverless-s3-antivirus/README.md

 # README

-An AWS SAM application to keep your S3 buckets safe from viruses using ClamAV Open Source software
+An AWS SAM application to keep your S3 objects safe from viruses using ClamAV Open Source software

 ## Solution Overview